-Since the idea of AI or "thinking machine" appeared, there have been various objections against it.
-Some people claimed that they have proved that AGI, or whatever it is called, is simply impossible, due to certain fundamental limitations of computers.
+Since the idea of AI or "thinking machine" appeared, there have been various objections against its possibility.
+Some people claimed that they have proved that AGI, or whatever it is called, is theoretically impossible, due to certain fundamental limitations of computers.

 Many researchers has rejected some of the objections.
 Classical arguments can be found in the following works:

 Obviously, all AGI researchers believe that AGI can be achieved (though they have different interpretations to the term).
 In the introductory chapter of the AGI 2006 Workshop Proceedings